mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [FloorModel](#T-ParquetClassLibrary-Parquets-FloorModel 'ParquetClassLibrary.Parquets.FloorModel') should never themselves use [IFloorModelEdit](#T-ParquetClassLibrary-Parquets-IFloorModelEdit 'ParquetClassLibrary.Parquets.IFloorModelEdit').
+By design, children of [FloorModel](#T-ParquetClassLibrary-Parquets-FloorModel 'ParquetClassLibrary.Parquets.FloorModel') should never themselves use [IFloorModelEdit](#T-ParquetClassLibrary-EditorSupport-IFloorModelEdit 'ParquetClassLibrary.EditorSupport.IFloorModelEdit').
 IFloorModelEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-Parquets-IFloorModelEdit-ModTool'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IFloorModelEdit-ModTool'></a>
 ### ModTool `property`

 ##### Summary

 The tool used to dig out or fill in the floor.

-<a name='P-ParquetClassLibrary-Parquets-IFloorModelEdit-TrenchName'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IFloorModelEdit-TrenchName'></a>
 ### TrenchName `property`

 ##### Summary

 Player-facing name of the parquet, used when it has been dug out.

-<a name='T-ParquetClassLibrary-Parquets-IFurnishingModelEdit'></a>
+<a name='T-ParquetClassLibrary-EditorSupport-IFurnishingModelEdit'></a>
 ## IFurnishingModelEdit `type`

 ##### Namespace

-ParquetClassLibrary.Parquets
+ParquetClassLibrary.EditorSupport

 ##### Summary